forwards/website_source/content/edu/nyc.md

 ### Questions

 Please email rowforwards@gmail.com with any questions, and see <a href="http://forwards.github.io/edu/" target="_blank">here</a> for more information about this workshop series.

+<a href="https://docs.google.com/forms/d/e/1FAIpQLSf5ECXBTvmV2YU5Z6tnfn6LzZzqCEJ2Sg6SiylER9HlXAHJpw/viewform?usp=sf_link" target="_blank">APPLY NOW!</a>